Accurate halo mass functions from the simplest excursion set theory: Comparison with simulations

-The possibility that ellipsoidal collapse does not improve excursion set predictions may come as a surprise.
+The possibility that ellipsoidal collapse does not improve excursion set predictions of halo masses may come as a surprise.
 The ellipsoidal collapse threshold in Eq.~(\ref{fec}) is known to accurately predict the outcome of the collapse of a local maximum in the \emph{unwindowed} density field \citep{2019PhRvD.100b3523D,2023MNRAS.518.3509D,2023arXiv230905707O}.
-Ellipsoidal collapse may also be important in the excursion set \emph{peaks} formalism \citep{2016arXiv161103619C}, which associates haloes with overthreshold local maxima in the windowed density field \citep[e.g.][]{1990MNRAS.245..522A,2011MNRAS.413.1961L,2012MNRAS.426.2789P,2013MNRAS.431.1503P,2014MNRAS.438..878H,2021MNRAS.508.3634M}.
+Ellipsoidal collapse may also be relevant to the association of haloes with local maxima in the windowed initial density field \citep[e.g.][]{1996ApJS..103...41B,2016arXiv161103619C}.
 However, the standard excursion set theory considered in this work is conceptually quite different.
 Rather than tracking haloes, it tags individual particles with the mass of their host halo.
 The threshold $\dc$ is associated with the time at which a particle becomes part of a halo of this mass, which could involve the particle's current halo growing through accretion but could also involve that halo accreting onto a larger host.
 It is unclear the extent to which the ellipsoidal collapse threshold in Eq.~(\ref{fec}) -- which marks the time for all three axes of a homogeneous ellipsoid to collapse \citep[under simplifying assumptions about the behaviour of the first two axes as they approach collapse; see][]{1996ApJS..103....1B,2001MNRAS.323....1S} -- should be expected to apply to this problem.
+Moreover, our result is consistent with the findings of \citet{2018MNRAS.479.3405L,2019MNRAS.490..331L,2020arXiv201110577L}, which showed that tidal shear and three-dimensional shape information do not improve machine-learning-based halo mass predictions compared to using spherically averaged density information alone.

+The accuracy of the constant-threshold excursion set theory is also surprising because it cannot hold at the level of individual particles \citep[as pointed out by][]{1991ApJ...379..440B}.
+For example, neighboring particles are associated in general with haloes of different masses, even if those masses are large enough to imply that the particles belong to the same halo.
+This deficiency has motivated alternative approaches that attempt to identify the precise set of particles in the initial conditions that will belong to a halo at late times, often by associating haloes with local maxima in the windowed density field \citep[e.g.][]{1990MNRAS.245..522A,1996ApJS..103....1B,1996ApJS..103...41B,1998ApJ...499..548M,2001MNRAS.327..721H,2011MNRAS.413.1961L,2012MNRAS.426.2789P,2012MNRAS.421..296R,2013MNRAS.431.1503P,2013MNRAS.430.1486R,2014MNRAS.438..878H,2016arXiv161103619C,2021MNRAS.508.3634M,2023MNRAS.523L...4M}.
+Nevertheless, the conceptual simplicity of the excursion set approach is a major advantage.
+Moreover, we will show next that the theory can accurately predict not only unconditional but also conditional mass functions, making it suitable for a wide range of applications.